All Episodes

 We want to make things fair.

-That's that's what we're all up against here.
+That's what we're all up against here.

 It used to be that people in that circumstance would aspire to be you and would have sympathy for what's happening because they wouldn't want it to happen to them when they got to where you are.

-But we've had a number of years here where the Democrat Party has taken these poor people out there in the middle class, and they've gotten to enough of 'em where all they do is have envy and jealousy and resentment.
+But we've had a number of years here where the Democrat Party has taken these poor people out there in the middle class, and they've gotten to enough of them where all they do is have envy and jealousy and resentment.

-So they hear your story and they and these are the people, by the way, they're the ones that think they have all the compassion, concern, and caring in our culture.
+So they hear your story and they and these are the people, by the way, they're the ones think they have all the compassion, concern, and caring in our culture.

 And they're happy to hear you're unhappy.